seankaczanowski/shokunin_bot/README.md

 ├── requirements-dev.txt   # Extra tools for notebooks, plots
 ├── setup_env.bat          # Quick setup for production bot
 ├── setup_dev.bat          # Adds dev tools (Jupyter, seaborn, etc.)

+---

+## 🏷️ Legacy

+This project was originally developed under the name `zen_trader_bot`, a freeform exploration into intuition-led trading with poetic ambition.
+That spirit lives on—but `shokunin_bot` represents a refined evolution: clean, disciplined, and purpose-built.

+Every line of code now reflects the craft.

+> “Perfection is not when there is nothing more to add,
+> but when there is nothing left to take away.” — Antoine de Saint-Exupéry

+---